What CAD is—and what it is not

 - complement determines the phenotype

-Key principles24
+Key principles20

-- hemolysis is classical pathway dependent
+- hemolysis is predominantly driven by classical pathway activation

 - C3 deposition is dominant